-Mr. Ferguson, originally the Principal of Loveland High School, realized that there was a need for students to have an alternative choice to the regular setting.
+Mr. Ferguson, originally the Principal of Loveland High School, realized that there was a need for students to have an alternative choice to the traditional high school setting.
 In particular, he was concerned about students who were having trouble at home, with the law, or who perhaps just needed a smaller school environment to achieve their goals.

 Over 1,200 students have earned their high school diplomas from FHS.
 We have graduates who are CNAs, teachers, mechanics, musicians, electricians, managers, and active members of the US military.

 In addition, we earned a $250,000 scholarship trust from the McKee Foundation, and many of our former students are positive members of the Loveland community, and the world at large.